Q&A Questions and Answers:

 The second problem is that she is constantly fighting the bit.
 My past trainer told me to stay with a snaffle because it keeps their mouth from getting hard.
 However, she is constantly pulling her head forward trying to pull the reigns from my hands.
 I was told when riding with a snaffle that there should always be contact with the bit so I don't give her a lot of rein.
 However, as a result of this she in continually pulling out from me.
 Has she outgrown her bit, should I try a tom-thumb?
 Her wolf teeth are gone, so...........

 Thank you in advance for your answer.
 I'll look forward to hearing from you.

 To answer your second question first, let me suggest a little experiment to help you get inside your horse's head.
 For this, you'll need a friend, a large enough area to walk around, and your mare's bit, bridle and reins.
+Use a rubber driving bit if you're concerned about your dental work.
 (I'll wait a minute or two while you scrub the bit clean.)

 Okay, you're back!
 Now put the bit in your mouth, and have your friend do whatever is needed to tuck, tie or otherwise adjust the headstall so the bit will stay loosely in your mouth.

 Have your friend hold the reins loosely and walk behind you while you walk around in a big circle for a minute or so.